 Scientific data

 Scientific data sharing helps to further research, education and our national understanding of biodiversity and conservation issues.
-Hence anonymised scientific data may be shared with project partners and third parties such as the National Biodiversity Network, organisations such as local authorities, academic researchers and students.
+Hence, anonymous scientific data may be shared with project partners and third parties such as the National Biodiversity Network or organisations such as local authorities, academic researchers and students.

-In some circumstances such scientific data may be sold, but the income will be directly used to support the running cost of these data-gathering projects.
+In some circumstances, such scientific data may be sold, but the income will be directly used to support the running cost of these data-gathering projects.
 By submitting your scientific or environmental records you are indicating agreement with our approach.
-More information relating to how your personal data is processed can be found here Privacy policy - Observatree.

 Tree Charter